ShippingEasy/bizness/README.md

 Automatically publishing operations as events via the `EventFilter` is one of the primary reasons we developed Bizness.
 The `EventFilter` will always publish two events.
 For example, if your operation class is named `CompleteRegistrationOperation`, these events will be published:

+This event will always be published:

   * "operations:complete_registration:executed" - This event includes the start time, end time and duration of the operation

+And additionally one of these events will be published as well:

-  * "operations:complete_registration:succeeded" or "operations:complete_registration:aborted" depending on if an exception was raised or not
+  * "operations:complete_registration:succeeded" if the operation did not abort and an error was not set
+  * "operations:complete_registration:failed" if the operation did not abort, but an error was set manually
+  * "operations:complete_registration:aborted" if a runtime exception was thrown during the operation's execution

 #### Subscribing